Hamlet

 There comes a time when you have to face the music or accept that you're not part of the literary elite and try not to bang the door on the way out.

-There are so many cast members jumping in and out, if you don't slow down and do some external research to try and figure out who's who, it's a tough and unrewarding experience.
-Imagine being on the school bus on the way to the Globe Theater, London, and deciding to flick popcorn into everyone's hair instead of getting down to serious study!
-As an adult your learn to get the basics out of the way first.
+Imagine being on the school bus on the way to the Globe Theater, London, flicking popcorn into everyone's hair instead of getting down to serious study!
+It goes way over your head and as an adult you learn to get the story basics out of the way first.

 "To be or not to be, that is the question."